 Usually, a background check report of a job applicant will take a couple of business days to a week.
 When a drug screen or reference check is involved, it can be more unpredictable and take a bit longer.

 In this article, we’ll provide details on how long pre-employment and criminal background checks take, why employers run these screens on potential employees, and what they entail.
 We will also tackle types of employment background checks, common reasons why background checks take too long, and some of the frequently asked questions regarding background checks, among other details.
-In short, the time it takes to get a background check at leading companies such as Uber, Sterling, Hirerite, Walmart, Doordash, Postmates, and more will take 3-5 business days.
+In short, getting a background check at leading companies such as Uber, Sterling, Hirerite, Walmart, Doordash, Postmates, and more will take 3-5 business days.

 Why do employers conduct background checks?